Fiction – paperback; Penguin; 176 pages; 1998.

-Here, on Long Island a mysterious man called Jay Gatsby throws glittering parties where friends and strangers alike congregate on the lawns of his extensive estate to enjoy themselves, to drink cocktails, swim in his pool and dance to the music of a fully fledged orchestra.
-They also like to debate Gatsby’s origins, to gossip about his past and to spread the rumour that “he killed a man”.
+Here, on Long Island, a mysterious man called Jay Gatsby throws glittering parties where friends and strangers alike congregate on the lawns of his extensive estate to enjoy themselves, drink cocktails, swim in his pool and dance to the music of a fully-fledged orchestra.
+They also like to debate Gatsby’s origins, gossip about his past and spread the rumour that “he killed a man”.

-But Gatsby’s neighbour, the shy but honest Nick Carraway, whom narrates the story, is the only one prepared to get to know him in an attempt to discover the truth and, in doing so, unexpectedly becomes his best friend along the way.
+But Gatsby’s neighbour, the shy but honest Nick Carraway, who narrates the story, is the only person prepared to get to know him in an attempt to discover the truth.
+In doing so, he unexpectedly becomes his best friend along the way.

 When Gatsby confesses his unrequited love for Nick’s married cousin, Daisy Buchanan, a chain of events is set in motion that begins with a clandestine meeting between the pair.
-Eventually, when Daisy tells her husband that she is going to leave him for Gatsby, an unexpected tragedy unfolds that has repercussions for all involved…
+Eventually, when Daisy tells her husband that she will leave him for Gatsby, an unexpected tragedy unfolds that has repercussions for all involved…

 Gatsby, with his immaculate suits and reassuring smiles, is intriguing and mysterious enough that you can understand the fascination about him.
-There’s just a hint of melancholy sadness beneath the surface that makes you forgive his bombastic show of moneyed success, as if he was using his guests as much as they were using him, but it’s not until the tragic ending that you fully grasp the shallow superficiality of his existence.
+There’s just a hint of melancholy sadness beneath the surface that makes you forgive his bombastic show of moneyed success as if he was using his guests as much as they were using him.
+Still, it’s not until the tragic ending that you fully grasp the shallow superficiality of his existence.

-There’s a lot going on here of which I am loathe to explore, simply because it’s been done a hundred-fold before, so let me just say that The Great Gatsby is an entertaining, quick-paced read wholly worthy of its classic status.
+There’s a lot going on in this novel, which I am loathe to write about here, simply because it’s been done a hundred-fold before, so let me just say that The Great Gatsby is an entertaining, quick-paced read wholly worthy of its classic status.